bberak/react-native-game-engine/README.md

 AppRegistry.registerComponent("BestGameEver", () => BestGameEver);
 ```

 Compile and run.
-Each entity is a "finger" and is assigned to a particular touch id.
+Each entity is a **"finger"** and is assigned to a particular touch id.
 The touch ids increase as you place more fingers on the screen.
 Move your fingers around the screen to move the entities.
-As an exercise, try add a system that will insert another finger entity into the game state when a "start" touch event is encountered.
-What about adding a system that removes the closest entity from the game state when a "long-press" is encountered?
+As an exercise, try add a system that will insert another finger entity into the game state when a **"start"** touch event is encountered.
+What about adding a system that removes the closest entity from the game state when a **"long-press"** is encountered?

+If you're curious, our ```GameEngine``` component is a loose implementation of the [Compenent-Entity-System](#managing-complexity-with-component-entity-systems) pattern - we've written up a quick intro [here](#managing-complexity-with-component-entity-systems).

 ## FAQ

-- Is React Native Game Engine suitable for production quality games?
+### Is React Native Game Engine suitable for production quality games?

+> This depends on your definition of production quality.
+You're not going to make a AAA rated title with RNGE.
+You could however create some more basic games (doesn't mean they can't be fun games), or even jazz up your existing business applications with some interactive eye candy.

-- Do you know of any apps that currently utilize this library?
+### Do you know of any apps that currently utilize this library?

+> Not to my knowledge.
+The RNGE Handbook app is currently in development.
+If you're aware of any others or wouldn't mind a shameless plug here - please reach out.

-- How do I manage physics?
+### How do I manage physics?

+> RNGE does not come with an out-of-the-box physics engine.
+We felt that this would be an area where the game designers should be given greater liberty.
+There are lots of JS-based physics engines out there, each with their pros and cons.
+Check out [Matter JS](https://github.com/liabru/matter-js) if you're stuck.

-- Do I have a choice of renderers?
+### Do I have a choice of renderers?

+> How you render your entities is up to you.
+You can use the stand React Native components (View, Image) or try [react-native-svg](https://github.com/react-native-community/react-native-svg) or go full exotic with [gl-react-native](https://github.com/gre/gl-react-native-v2).

-- The ```React Native Game Engine``` doesn't give me sensor data out of the box - what gives?
+### RNGE doesn't give me sensor data out of the box - what gives?

+> I felt that this would be a nice-to-have and for most use cases it would not be required.
+Hence, I didn't want to burden RNGE users with any native linking or additional configuration.
+I was also weary about any uncessary performance and battery costs.
+Again, it is easy to integrate into the GameEngine and then RNGE Hanbook will have an example using [react-native-sensors](https://github.com/react-native-sensors/react-native-sensors).

-- Is this compatible with Android and iOS?
+### Is this compatible with Android and iOS?

+> Yes.

-- Won't this kind of be harsh on the old battery?
+### Won't this kind of be harsh on the battery?

+> Well kinda..
+But so will any game really!
+It's a bit of a trade-off, hopefully it's worthwhile!

 ## Introduction